Club Exco: clustering brain extreme communities from multi-channel EEG data: Introduction

+Applying Club Exco to neonatal EEG data, we uncovered patterns in how brain regions co-activate at extreme signal amplitudes during seizure and non-seizure states.
+In seizure patients, clusters of channels exhibited persistent and variable co-occurrence of high-amplitude activity—especially across non-adjacent regions—suggesting dynamic seizure propagation.
+In contrast, non-seizure patients displayed more consistent and anatomically localized extreme connectivity.
+We quantified these patterns using the Extreme Connectivity Persistence (ECP) matrix, which revealed group-level and patient-specific signatures.
+Compared to HCC, a coherence-based clustering approach, Club Exco captured seizure-associated connectivity differences—particularly in high-amplitude regimes—that the HCC method did not, underscoring the utility of extremal dependence structures for uncovering clinically relevant neural dynamics.

 The remainder of this article is structured as follows.
-In Section~\ref{sec:methodology}, we briefly describe multivariate extreme value theory and our proposed clustering procedure, Club Exco, for multi-channel EEG data.
-In Section~\ref{sec:application}, we use the Club Exco method to address questions about the brain network of a patient diagnosed with left temporal lobe epilepsy.
-We compare the results of Club Exco with those from the classical HCC method.
-We provide conclusions and a discussion of future work in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:methodology}, we briefly describe the multivariate extreme value theory and our proposed clustering procedure, Club Exco, for multi-channel EEG data.
+In Section~\ref{sec:application}, we use the Club Exco method to address questions about the brain network of neonatal patients with seizures.
+We also compare the results of Club Exco with those from the classical HCC method.
+We provide our conclusions in Section~\ref{sec:conclusion}.
 Further details on the data analysis are contained in the Supplementary Material.